aquasecurity/trivy-operator/docs/getting-started/installation/helm.md

      --set="trivy.ignoreUnfixed=true" \
      --version {{ var.chart_version }}
    ```
    There are many [values] in the chart that can be set to configure Trivy-Operator.
+See the [Customising][customising] section for more details.
 3. Check that the `trivy-operator` Helm release is created in the `trivy-system` namespace, and it has status
    `deployed`:
    ```console